satya-arjunan/visocyteold/Utilities/Sphinx/config/quick-start.rst

 possible for backwards compatibility.
 This document refers to the simple module alone.

-In this example, we will use Visocyte in the stand-alone mode.
-Connecting to a Visocyte server running on a cluster is covered later in this document.
+In this example, we will use ParaView in the stand-alone mode.
+Connecting to a ParaView server running on a cluster is covered later in this document.

 Tab-completion
 ~~~~~~~~~~~~~~

-The Python shell in the Visocyte Qt client provides auto-completion.
+The Python shell in the ParaView Qt client provides auto-completion.
 One can
 also use IDLE, for example to enable auto-completion.
 To use auto-completion in
 pvpython, one can use the tips provided at TabCompletion_.